-This course asks students to apply best practices evidence in the justification and acquisition of diagnostic imaging on conditions encountered in practice.
-Clinical cases will be used as a basis to explore when and what diagnostic imaging studies yield the most appropriate outcomes.
-Successful students will choose the most appropriate imaging studies, justifying their choices and demonstrating ability to predict findings on various imaging studies.
+This course asks students to apply best practices evidence in the selection and acquisition of diagnostic imaging on conditions encountered in practice.
+Clinical cases are used as a basis to explore when and what diagnostic imaging studies yield the most appropriate outcomes.
+Students are required to choose the most appropriate imaging studies, justifying their choices and demonstrating ability to predict findings on various imaging studies.
 (2+0)